jasongrimes/fretboardfoundation/_chapters/020-chords/020-ergonomics.md

 Keep fretting fingers and thumb bent as though holding a softball.
-This prevents undue leverage from being applied to basal joints, which can lead to pain over time.
+This prevents undue leverage from being applied to basal joints, which can eventually lead to pain.
 It also keeps fingers nimble and ready to move.

 Keep the fretting wrist at a neutral angle,